 - Psychiatric help may involve prescribing medication that can help you manage your stress and mood.

 - PTSD treatment centers are among the most effective ways of making lasting changes without medication.
-These centers provide you with a temporary “escape” from the stress of regular life where you focus on moving forward with your PTSD recovery using a variety of cutting-edge therapies.
+These centers provide you with a temporary “escape” from the stress of regular life and a space where you focus on moving forward with your PTSD recovery using a variety of innovative therapies.
 They are also known as “PTSD rehab.”

-And, simply staying connected to those you love is also recommended—including seeing friends, pursuing your hobbies, and attending the events you used to attend.
-One huge risk for car accident-related PTSD sufferers is avoiding use of the car, or of any vehicle, and ultimately becoming social reclusive—which tends to make things worse.
+Simply staying connected to those you love is also recommended—including seeing friends, pursuing your hobbies, and attending the events you used to attend.
+One enormous risk for car accident-related PTSD sufferers is avoiding use of the car, or of any vehicle, and ultimately becoming socially reclusive—which makes things worse.
 The more you can go out and see loved ones, the better.

 - Victims injured in the car accident CAN make a claim for PTSD